lguizi/golang-web-app/README.md

 > go run main.go

-Now you can acces the page with the browser at http://localhost:8080 or using the host ip address with port 8080
+Now you can access the page with the browser at http://localhost:8080 or using the host ip address with port 8080

 ## **GoLang WebApp _(pt-BR)_**